imazamox (Raptor) + bentazon (Basagran 5L)

 Remarks To control winter annual grasses and broadleaf weeds in red and white clover.
 Add 1 to 2 pints of a nonionic surfactant or 1 gallon crop oil concentrate per 100 gal water.
 For dense stands of grass, paraquat plus pronamide provides better control than paraquat alone.
 Green foliage on crop at time of application will be burned.

-Caution A restricted-use herbicide.
+Caution Restricted use pesticide due to acute toxicity.
+For retail sale to and use only by certified applicators-not to be used by uncertified persons working under the supervision of a certified applicator.
 Do not graze or harvest treated forage for 60 days after applying.
 Do not apply more than once per season.
 When applying to fall-planted red clover in its first winter, or to red clover planted with a nurse crop the previous spring use the lowest labeled rate.
 Do not apply if re-growth after grazing or cutting is more than 2 inches tall.

 Site of action Group 22: photosystem I electron diversion